ATER — Aterian, Inc.

 - Cost Reduction Initiatives: Achieved approximately $5.5 million in annualized savings through fixed cost reductions, including headcount cuts.

-- New Product Launches: Restarting launches in hard electronic goods for 2026 and focusing on consumables sourced primarily in the U.S.
+- New Product Launches: Restarting launches in hard electronic goods for 2026 and expanding consumables sourced primarily in the U.S.

-- Marketplace Expansion: Added key retail partners including Home Depot, Best Buy, and Bed Bath & Beyond, while continuing to strengthen presence on Amazon and expanding into the UK.
+- Marketplace Expansion: Added new channels including Home Depot, Best Buy, and Bed Bath & Beyond, while maintaining a strong presence on Amazon.

 3. Forward Guidance and Outlook

-- Revenue Guidance: Maintaining guidance of $36 million to $38 million for the six months ending December 31, 2025.
+- Revenue Guidance: Maintaining guidance for net revenue of $36 million to $38 million for the six months ending December 31, 2025.

-- Adjusted EBITDA Guidance: Expected to be breakeven to a loss of $1 million for the same period.
+- Adjusted EBITDA: Expected to be breakeven to a loss of $1 million for the same period.

-- Focus for 2026: Aiming for sustainable top-line growth with a disciplined approach to marketing and product launches.
+- Focus for 2026: Aiming for sustainable growth through disciplined marketing, cost management, and expanding marketplace presence.

 4. Bad News, Challenges, or Points of Concern

-- Declining Revenue: Significant year-over-year revenue decline attributed to reduced consumer demand and pricing pressures from tariffs.
+- Revenue Decline: Significant year-over-year revenue drop attributed to strategic pricing and reduced consumer demand.

 - Competitive Pressures: Facing challenges from competitors, particularly Amazon, which has not raised prices significantly, impacting Aterian’s sales velocity.